footprintanalytics/footprint-batch-downlad-docs/table_schema/sui_address_nft_latest_balance.md

+> The type of table is `latest table`
-> This table contains information about each wallet's holdings, such as the balance of each NFT.
+>>This table contains information about each wallet's holdings, such as the balance of each NFT.

 | column order | column name                 | data type | description                                   | is_unique_key |
 | ------------ | --------------------------- | --------- | --------------------------------------------- | ------------- |